leeprovoost/go-rest-api-template/README.md

 ### Development tools

 I've tried many different editors and it seems like it's a common Go newbie [frustration](https://groups.google.com/forum/#!topic/golang-nuts/6ZgrZsPzHr0).
-Coming from Java, I've tried "proper" IDEs like [LiteIDE](https://github.com/visualfc/liteide) and IntelliJ with the [golang plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin) but never really fell in love with those.
+Coming from Java, I've tried "proper" IDEs like [LiteIDE](https://github.com/visualfc/liteide) and IntelliJ with the [golang plugin](https://github.com/go-lang-plugin-org/go-lang-idea-plugin) but never really fell in love with them.

 I've used Sublime Text with the [GoSublime](https://github.com/DisposaBoy/GoSublime) plugin for a long time, but have now settled on Atom with the [go-plus](https://github.com/joefitzgerald/go-plus) plugin and that is working very well.
 It provides the "lightness" of an editor but with some of the power you'd expect from an IDE.
 It has code completion, linting, formatting and even shows you what parts of the code are covered by tests.